Once upon a time, in world far far away, kids between the ages of 6 and 18 played a game called dodge ball…

-Alright, I am being sarcastic, but does anyone else miss dodgeball?
+Alright, I am being satirical, but does anyone else miss dodge ball?

-Maybe it is just me but I learned some great life lessons growing up playing games like dodgeball, culd-de-sac hockey, and manhunt.
-Yet just like a lot of things these days, we have seen a shift in focus on making sure we are more safe, and so on.
+Maybe it is just me, but I learned some great life lessons growing up playing games like dodgeball, cul-de-sac hockey, and manhunt.
+In other words – there are many things we can learn from simple childhood games.

 In my early years, I was never the biggest kid.
 In fact, I was the smallest kid in my class every year my entire life.
 It wasn’t until college that I finally filled out some (As a junior in high school I wrestled at 119 pounds).

-However, one of my mantras for 2018 is to be solution seeking.
-And I think dodgeball is a great parallel to the life lessons I have learned and continue to learn.
+The list goes on.
+However, one of my mantras for 2019 is to be solution-seeking.
+And I think dodge ball is a great parallel to the life lessons we have all learned and continue to learn.

 1. Life will throw things at us.

 There are times when life, especially with regards to finances, will throw things at us.
+That is why I wrote, “Life Happens, Manage Your Money Better.”
 Just like red rubber balls whizzing by our heads, we are not always ready either.

 VDOT claimed that the pothole was not identified prior to my issue and now all of a sudden we had a $1500 bill for two cars.
-The coolest thing about all of this – I just put it on a credit card, took the points, and paid if off that month.
+The coolest thing about all of this – the bills didn't disrupt our lives.

 Sometimes we will get hit with the ball, sometimes it will miss us.
 Financial security is almost an oxymoron, you never know what to expect.
 That is why we must have a plan!